Azure/azure-sdk-for-python/README.md

     and run all the tests in Test Explorer.

 **Note:**
-Most of the test cases create collections in your DocumentDB account.
-Collections are billing entities.
+Most of the test cases create containers in your Cosmos account.
+Containers are billing entities.
 By running these test cases, you may incur monetary costs on your account.

 ## Documentation generation